 Mobile is not just a function of users’ screen and resolution, but also the fact that your fans are on the go.

 This changes dramatically the way brands should approach digital advertising.
-Being able to track your followers and offer instant discounts when they are near a point of sales is on of the many ways marketing is evolving to embrace technology.
+Being able to track your followers and offer instant discounts when they are near a point of sales is one of the many ways marketing is evolving to embrace technology.

 Tablets are no longer hype

 It’s true.
 Tablets sales are in dramatic fall from projections.
 What does this mean for your business?
-If you are looking to create an app to entertain tablet users or hit the smart phone app space before your competitors, then thin twice.
+If you are looking to create an app to entertain tablet users or hit the smartphone app space before your competitors, then thin twice.
 Read on to find out why.

 Forget mobile applications

-We strongly believe that a vast majority of mobile applications listed on Google Market and the App Store do not need to be an app at all.
+We strongly believe that the vast majority of mobile applications listed on Google Market and the App Store do not need to be an app at all.
 Lots of functionalities can be built directly inside a webpage with a mobile responsive layout using HTML5.
 If you are considering building your own app to follow the hype, ask us for advice.

-There is no logic in wasting resources and capital to hire a team of java programmers (Android), objective C programmers (iPhone), and a team of Visual Dot Net Programmers (Windows), if the functionality you are looking for can happen on a mobile friendly website in less time, for less money.
+There is no logic in wasting resources and capital to hire a team of java programmers (Android), Objective C programmers (iPhone), and a team of Visual Dot Net Programmers (Windows), if the functionality you are looking for can happen on a mobile-friendly website in less time, for less money.

 Many online stores have mushroomed in the past couple of years, offering the same products, at the same price, featured in a similar way.
 So if you are looking to build an e-store in 2016, think of differentiating yourself!

 You can do that by becoming an “experience store”.
 Build a story around your product; offer something innovative (high tech) or unique (artisan work).
-Communicate product’s values and the problems you are solving.
+Communicate the product’s values and the problems you are solving.
 Offer products that are not in mass production.
 Create a strong emotional connection.
 E-commerce is a great opportunity for small businesses to outcompete the big chains.